vtex-apps/store/STORE_BUILDER.md

 #### `path`
 String with the relative path to access the template.
-A route will be accessed if it's path matches the current URL.
+A route will be accessed if its path matches the current URL.

 To get values from the URL, one may insert parameters on the path.
 Parameters can have different behaviors dependeing on their prefix: